petroemil/Rx.Book/Draft.md

 Dealing with race condition will happen with a typical optimistic concurrency approach.
 Tag the service call with a unique identifier save it in a shared variable, wait for it to return and check if it this time the saved identifier is still the same as the identifier of the just returned service call. <br/>
 If they are the same, it means that no other service calls were issued during the time the original service call was being processed, and it's still the latest, most recent result. <br/>
-If they don't match though, it means that an other service call has been made while waiting for the first one, invalidating the first service call's result as it's no longer the most recent one.
+If they don't match though, it means that another service call has been made while waiting for the first one, invalidating the first service call's result as it's no longer the most recent one.

 In this specific example you won't have to actually explicitly tag the service calls with some kind of `Guid`, you can just use the `Task` object's reference that represents the service call.